Canice Hickey

 Canice Hickey is an Irish former hurler.
-At club level he played with Dunnamaggin and was also a member of the Kilkenny senior hurling team.
+At club level he played with Dunnamaggin a member of the Kilkenny senior hurling team.
 He usually lined out as a full-back.
 Hickey's elder brothers Tom and Noel, also lined out at club and inter-county levels.

 Career

 Hickey first came to prominence at juvenile and underage levels with the Dunnamaggin club before eventually joining the club's top adult team.
-He had just graduated from the minor grade when he won a County Intermediate Championship title in 2000.
-Hickey first appeared on the inter-county scene as part of the Kilkenny minor team that lost the 1998 All-Ireland final to Cork.
-After three years with the minor side he progressed onto the under-21 team and won an All-Ireland Under-21 Championship title in his final game in the grade in 2003.
+He just graduated from the minor grade when he won a County Intermediate Championship title in 2000.
+Hickey first appeared in inter-county scene as part of the Kilkenny minor team that lost the 1998 All-Ireland final to Cork.
+After three years with minor side he progressed onto the under-21 team and won an All-Ireland Under-21 Championship title in his final game in the grade in 2003.
 Hickey was part of the Kilkenny senior hurling team during the pre-season Walsh Cup in 2004, was released from the panel shortly after but was recalled in 2007.
 He would go on to line out as a substitute in four successive All-Ireland finals, winning three successive titles against Limerick in 2007, Waterford in 2008 and Tipperary in 2009.
 Hickey's other honours as a substitute include a National League title and four successive Leinster Championship medals.